t-anderson21/blog/_posts/2024-03-07-data-curation.md

 layout: post
 title:  "A Brief Look at Macroeconomic Trends"
 date: 2024-03-27
-description: A sample exploration of economic indicators available on FRED
+description: A sample exploration of FRED economic indicators and the impact of the COVID-19 pandemic
 image: "/assets/img/image5.jpg"
 display_image: false  # change this to true to display the image below the banner
 ---

-#### Introduction
+### Introduction
 I'm currently taking a macroeconomics class which studies general trends in the US economy and has plenty of overlap to the data science world.
 Macroeconomics is a branch of economics that focuses on the study of the economy as a whole, rather than individual markets.
 It deals with the aggregate phenomena of economic activity, such as total output, employment, inflation, and economic growth, to understand and analyze how these variables interact and influence each other at the national and global levels.

 I wanted a closer look at the overall economics indicators I keep hearing about in class as they related to the Covid-19 pandemic and the resulting lockdowns.
 We've talked a little about the causes and results during class of inflation at high level.
 Several of these words have become buzz words that we see on the news or recognize at the grocery store as prices climb.
 The FRED database or Federal Reserve Economic Data is a comprehensive database of economic data maintained by the Federal Reserve Bank of St. Louis which I used last summer for an internship with the government.
 It has important data on indicators in macroeconomics such as gross domestic product, inflation, and economic growth that provide valuable insights into the state of an economy.
 I choose to use FRED as a public resource for economic data, accessed using an API key, to gather data on these economic indicators.
 The five I selected for now are gross domestic product (GDP) or total value of goods & services in the US, inflation or the natural rise and fall of prices, the civilian labor force participation rate, the unemployment rate, and consumer price index (CPI).
 I also included Real GDP which is GDP inflation adjusted value of the US output as a comparison to GDP.